-Four Steps to Develop Technical Presentations
+Four Steps to Develop Technical Content

-- Audience perspective.
+1. Audience perspective.
 The first thing you’ll need to do is consider your attendees.
 Who will attend your meeting?
 What information do they need to know when they leave your meeting?
 This is important because it will help you edit your content to meet THEIR needs and prevent you from including everything you want to tell them.

-- For a 30 minute presentation, prepare 20 minutes of content.
+- For a 30-minute presentation, prepare 20 minutes of content.

-- For a 45 minute presentation, prepare 35 minutes of content.
+- For a 45-minute presentation, prepare 35 minutes of content.

-- For a 60 minute presentation, prepare 45 minutes of content.
-If for some reason your presentation takes longer than expected, you don’t have to panic.
-You know that you have a buffer built in.In order to determine if you have the right amount of content list on a piece of paper how much time it will take you to deliver each slide.
-Example: Slide one – four minutes; slide two-three minutes, etc. Practice the content out loud and time yourself to determine the most accurate calculation.
+- For a 60-minute presentation, prepare 45 minutes of content.
+If for some reason, your presentation takes longer than expected, you don’t have to panic.
+You know that you have a buffer built-in.
+To determine if you have the right amount of content list on a piece of paper, how much time it will take you to deliver each slide.
+Example: Slide one – four minutes; slide two-three minutes, etc. Practice the content aloud and time yourself to determine the most accurate calculation.
 Once you have determined the timing for each slide, add the times together.
-This will help you determine if you need to eliminate or edit content.
+This will help you decide whether you need to eliminate or edit content.

 4. So what?
-At some point during your explanation, tell the audience whether the information you are presenting is good or bad.
+During your explanation, tell the audience whether the information you are presenting is good or bad.
 For example, if you’re an engineer, you could spend 10 minutes talking about a retrofit while assuming that everyone in the audience knows whether it’s good or bad.
 Don’t be afraid to spell it out.
 State the obvious.
 Tell your audience why this information is of value to them.
 Tell them why they should care, or explain what problem or challenge it solves for them.